jaimetur/PhotoMigrator/README.md

 - For this mode, you must also provide an action to do with the duplicated files found.
 For that you can use the flag '-da, --duplicates-action' to specify what to do with duplicated files found.
 Valid actions are: 'list', 'move' or 'remove'.
 If the provided action is 'list', then the script will only create a list of duplicaed files found within the folder Duplicates.
 If the action is 'move' then the script will maintain the main file and move the others inside the folder Duplicates/Duplicated_timestamp.
 Finally, if the action is 'remove' the script will maintain the main file and remove the others.

 ```

 Example: ./OrganizeTakeoutPhotos --duplicates-action move --find-duplicates-in-folder ./Albums ./ALL_PHOTOS

-With this example, the script will find duplicated files within folders ./Albums and ./ALL_PHOTOS, if finds any duplicated, will keep the file within ./Albums folder (bacause it has been passed first on the list) and will move the otherss duplicated files into the ./Duplicated folder on the root folder of the script.
+With this example, the script will find duplicated files within folders ./Albums and ./ALL_PHOTOS,
+If finds any duplicated, will keep the file within ./Albums folder (bacause it has been passed first on the list)
+and will move the otherss duplicated files into the ./Duplicated folder on the root folder of the script.

 ```

 I hope this can be useful for any of you.